7 Best Plus Cheapest Cabo Airport Transfers: The Scoop

 That said, we do know of people who’ve successfully taken Uber to the airport (at a cost of about $48 USD from resorts on Medano Beach in Cabo San Lucas).

-That’s it for our post on Cabo San Lucas airport transportation!
+That’s it for our guide on Cabo’s airport shuttles and rides

-Have you used any of the shuttles we’ve reviewed?
-What company do you think offers the best airport transfers?
+Have you used any of them?
+What company do you think offers the best Cabo San Lucas airport transportation service?

 Let us know!
-You can share your thoughts in the Comments section below.
+You can share your thoughts and read others’ views in the Comments section below.

 Our top travel tips and resources